IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_intake.rst

 The logical flow for the SMS is managed in Twilio Studio.
 Each live version requires two phone numbers and two flows, one for development and one for production.
 The production version should not be edited in Twilio studio but should be "deployed" by copying the development version and associating the production phone number with the newly deployed branch.

+Deployed versions use a naming convention of [Name]-[language code][Month][Day][FullYear].
+A letter may follow if there have been multiple deployments in the same day.
+For example Eviction-enMay132021 or Eviction-enMay132021a.

+Development versions should be named using a conviction of [Name]-Dev-[language code]; for example Eviction-Dev-en.

 Twilio Functions
 ------------------
 Twilio functions are used to: